Labor Heritage

 URL: http://www.laborheritage.org

-LaborFest was established in 1994 to institutionalize the history and culture of working people in an annual labor cultural, film and arts festival.
-It begins every July 5th, which is the anniversary of the 1934 “Bloody Thursday” event.
+LaborFest is an annual labor cultural festival in commemoration of the July 1934 San Francisco General Strike.
 It is produced each year in San Francisco by an independent committee of union workers, teachers, cultural workers, and other volunteers.
+Most LaborFest events are scheduled for the month of July.

 URL: http://www.laborfest.net/